Class teacher: Mrs Boyd (Mon-Thurs) Mrs Lisle (Friday)

 Geography is usually taught once a week as part of their topic lessons.
 They explore both the people and the places around them; focusing on Britain initially, then comparing it with other parts of the world.
 The children use maps, globes, plans and atlases to develop their knowledge.
 They draw their own maps and plans, and explore keys, symbols and scale.
 This term, the children will practise and apply their mapping skills when finding key places and mapping symbols as part of our ‘Stone age to Iron age’ topic.

 PSHE (Personal, Social, and Health Education)

 PSHE is taught usually weekly through circle time and taught PSHE lessons.
 The children develop their communication skills and learn about themselves and their relationships at school, home and as part of a wider community.
 They explore what it means to be healthy in both body and mind.
-This term, Darwin will explore the theme of ‘Our Happy school’ by:
+This term, Darwin will explore the theme of ‘Out and about’ by:

-- Thinking about how to make connections with people.
+- Thinking about how to keep themselves safe.

 Art and Design

 Art is usually taught weekly and covers a range of techniques and styles.
 Different artists are also explored.
 The children are encouraged to use their sketch books as a journey of discovery ending in ‘display art’.
 Our focus this term is ‘Art from other times and cultures’.
 The children will learn: